 C. View the Main Information on the Product.
 The features of the product shown include: 1.
 Brand with Product Name or a general description for multiple products.

 3. Yoshon Status or Date Code shows info needed to know for a product to be yoshon.
-The Date Code shown to the left is the best buy date on the package when it becomes chodosh, so all yoshon products will be before this date.
+The Date Code shown to the left is the best buy date on the package when it becomes chodosh, so in order for the product to be yoshon, it must be before this date.
+(The same goes for lot codes.)
+If an item is only yoshon with a certain lot number or date it will have "Only" listed with it.

 4. Updated As Of: The green date is when the product's info was the date of the last reported update.
 This picture showed the last update was from the Guide to Chodosh, November 23, 2018).